Sometimes one is not enough.

 Pros and cons of laddering CDs

 Laddering CDs gives savers access to higher interest rates without requiring them to take on too much risk.
 CDs already give you a guaranteed rate of return.
-By having the right mix of short- and long-term CDs, you can earn higher interest rates.
+By having the right mix of short- and long-term CDs, you could end up earning more interest.

 At the same time, laddering CDs ensures your money is accessible.
-If needed, you won’t have to wait a long time before pulling it out and using it to pay for an unexpected expense.
+If needed, you won’t have to wait a long time before withdrawing your savings and using it to pay for an unexpected expense.

-With any savings or investment strategy, of course, there are downsides.
+With any investment strategy, of course, there are drawbacks.

 “The only downside is if you’re using CDs for the wrong reason, if the opportunity cost of using CDs versus something else,” says Brent Weiss, a certified financial planning professional and co-founder of Facet Wealth in Baltimore.